 If you still have no image and your second screen is displaying "No signal" then try selecting a different input as it might not automatically select the one you're using.
 You'll have to check your monitor or projector's manual to find out how to do that if it's not obvious from the available buttons and menus.

-If all else fails, go to the Windows desktop, right click and choose Screen resolution (Display settings in later versions including Windows 10).
+If all else fails, go to the desktop on Windows 10, right click and choose Display Settings (you can also access this by from System in the Settings menu).
 If you see only one screen in the drop-down Display list, try clicking the Detect button to force Windows to scan for the second screen.
 In Windows 10, scroll down until you see Multiple Displays and click the Detect button.

 How to configure multiple screens in Windows